 (b) Traces of the burn front evolving over time.
-Blue traces are plotted at time intervals of $\Delta t=100\,\mathrm{ms}$ .
+Blue traces are plotted at time intervals of $\Delta t = 100 \,\mathrm{ms}$.
 From left to right the pressures are 0.5, 0.8, 2, and 4 MPa.

-Figure 6: AP/PBAN Sandwich: comparison between experimentally observed and numerically predicted interface morphology
+Figure 5: AP/PBAN Sandwich: comparison between experimentally observed and numerically predicted interface morphology and numerical simulation (Fig. 5b).
+For the numerical results, traces are plotted at every 10 ms; blue traces every 100 ms.

-The simulated burn behavior, qualitatively, follows the morphological trends observed in experiments.
+The simulated burn behavior, qualitatively, exhibits a high degree of similarity to that observed in experiment.
 At low pressures, AP burns very slowly because the pressure is too low to maintain monopropellant burning.
 This manifests as a deep grooved burn profile, caused by the differential between the burn speeds in the interface region and the pure AP region.
 Remarkably, we even observe the slight dimple present in the binder layer, which is the result of an excess of binder beyond that which is needed to react locally with AP near the interface.
 At high pressure, where AP is able to effectively self-react, an opposite trend is observed: the AP burns faster than the binder, leaving a distinctive protrusion of the binder.